ivey vs persson

 Preflop Action

-Phil Ivey raises to $5,400 from the Button with .
-Eric Persson calls with from the straddle.
+Phil Ivey raises to $5,400 from the Button with As Qs.
+Eric Persson calls with Jh 5h from the straddle.

 Preflop Analysis

-Phil should be open-raising with a fairly wide range in this spot and Ace-Queen offsuit is clearly good enough.
-While there are still 4 players left to act, they are all out of position against Phil and there is a lot of dead money in the pot already.
+Phil should be raising with a fairly wide range in this spot.
+Ace-Queen offsuit is obviously good enough.
+There are 4 players behind, but they are all out of position against Phil and there is a lot of dead money in the pot already.
 Raising with roughly the top 40% of hands is the most profitable strategy here.

-Eric is getting a good price, only needing to realize about ~30% equity to make a profitable call.
-J5-suited has ~40% raw equity against a 45% open-raising range.
+Eric is getting good pot odds, only needing to realize about ~30% equity to make a profitable call.
+J5-suited has ~40% raw equity against Phil’s likely raising range.
 This is much more than enough to make it a +EV (expected value) call.

 Both players have played their hands well so far.